Circuit de Barcelona-Catalunya: The Ultimate Track Guide

 Spain doesn’t have too much history in Formula 1 in terms of star drivers, but the circuit enjoyed an upsurge in popularity since just after the turn of the millennium thanks to Fernando Alonso, who has brought a whole new Spanish audience to the sport.

 Overtaking was frequent at Catalunya thanks to the fast final corner, which allowed the cars to slipstream down the main straight.
-Now, however, the track has a reputation for being difficult to overtake.
-The final corner on the track used to be the fastest part but, due to safety concerns, the corner was taken out and replaced with a chicane section, which slows the cars down before they turn the final part of the original corner.
+However, the track developed a reputation for being difficult to overtake on.
+The final corner on the track used to be the fastest part but, due to safety concerns, the corner was taken out and replaced with a chicane section, which slowed the cars down before they turn the final part of the original corner.
+The former layout was eventually reinstated in 2023.

 Robert Kubica in testing at Circuit de Barcelona-Catalunya in 2019.